 Wrap-up

 To level up your email series, check out our collection of email flows across different industries.
-You'll get the best pre-made email sequence templates you can use immediately.
+Here, you'll get the best pre-made email sequence templates you can use immediately.